 What Is Reverb?

 Reverb is short for reverberation.
 A lot of people seem to think that it is the same thing as an echo (or delay), but this is not the case.
-Granted, both refer to the way sound waves bounce off of various surfaces before making their way back to your ears.
-But reverb is different from echo or delay in the sense that it is actually made up of a huge amount of tiny echoes, all occurring within 30 milliseconds after the original sound wave.
+While both refer to the way sound waves bounce off of various surfaces before making their way back to your ears, reverb is different from echo or delay in the sense that it is actually made up of a huge amount of tiny echoes, all occurring within 30 milliseconds after the original sound wave.
 Because of this, it is more like a smear of sound instead of a distinct pattern of repetitions.

 What Does Reverb Do?